Singular basins in multiscale systems: tunneling between stable states

-For the systems with a singular basin that have been considered so far, we can obtain the universal scaling of the SF volume in phase space as a function of $\varepsilon$ to estimate how quickly SFs shrink as $\varepsilon$ approaches 0.
-In all cases, the motion along the trajectories, which correspond to the SF boundaries, is slow and its speed is proportional to $\varepsilon$ along the unstable branch of a critical manifold $S$.
+For the systems with a singular basin that have been considered so far, we can obtain the universal scaling of how the SF volume shrink as $\varepsilon$ approaches 0.
+In all cases, the motion along the trajectories which correspond to the SF boundaries is slow and its speed is proportional to $\varepsilon$ along the unstable branch of a critical manifold $S$.
 Thus, the time they spend close to an unstable branch of $S$ of length $L$ scales as $L/\varepsilon$.
 The width $\delta$ of the SF is determined by two trajectories that pass close to $S$ (blue trajectories in Fig.~\ref{fig:oneosc}).
 Hence, $\delta$ decreases exponentially as time goes backwards.
 Therefore, this width can be estimated as $\delta \sim \exp(-L\lambda /\varepsilon)$ at the moment when the SF leaves the neighbourhood of an unstable branch of $S$ of length $L$.
-Here $\lambda$ is an effective repulsion rate at $S$, which corresponds to the attraction in the reverse time.
-These arguments lead to the following expected scaling for the volume of a SF:
+Here $\lambda$ is an effective repulsion rate away from $S$, which corresponds to the attraction in reverse time.
+These arguments lead to the following expected scaling for the volume of an SF:

-The scaling \eqref{eq:scaling} is in perfect agreement with the adaptive normal form (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) and system \eqref{eq:new_normal-form-mu}.
+The scaling \eqref{eq:scaling} holds for the adaptive normal form (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}), since the stable manifold of $e_2$ is exponentially repelled from $x=0$.
 Furthermore, the adaptive phase rotator (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) exhibits this scaling too, as shown in Fig.~\ref{fig:oneosc}(c).
 The SF scaling \eqref{eq:scaling} is expected to hold for large classes of slow-fast systems, at least in low dimensions, as the arguments leading to \eqref{eq:scaling} are based on the rather general geometric structure of the basin boundaries.
-However, as we show below, SFs with intricate geometries found in higher-dimensional systems may show deviations from this scaling.
+However, as we show below, SFs with even more intricate geometries found in higher-dimensional systems may show deviations from this scaling.